-- Organisations currently in receipt of funding under the following Arts Council programmes: Strategic Funding, Arts Centre Funding, Partnership Funding - though the involvement of such organisations as partners is welcome - Individuals who work on an ongoing basis with organisations funded through any of the above programmes - Organisations or individuals in receipt of 2024 Arts Grant Funding - National Cultural Institutions (CNCI) (or their Council members) directly funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media
+- Organisations currently in receipt of funding under the following Arts Council programmes: Strategic Funding, Arts Centre Funding, Partnership Funding - though the involvement of such organisations as partners is welcome - Individuals who work on an ongoing basis with organisations funded through any of the above programmes - Organisations or individuals in receipt of 2024 Arts Grant Funding - National Cultural Institutions (or their Council members) directly funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media - Individuals or organisations who do not have a demonstrable track record as professional artists or organisations - Individuals currently in undergraduate education (including those undertaking foundation courses) or who will be during the period for which this award is offered - Individuals seeking support towards fees for postgraduate (including unaccredited)/higher education or study.

-- Individuals or organisations who do not have a demonstrable track record as professional artists or organisations - Individuals currently in undergraduate education (including those undertaking foundation courses) or who will be during the period for which this award is offered - Individuals seeking support towards fees for postgraduate (including unaccredited)/higher education or study - Note: you cannot apply for the award both as an individual and as part of an organisation e.g. you cannot apply as artistic director of a company and also apply separately under your own name.
-Applications that do so will not be prioritised and may be deemed ineligible for reapplication.
+Note: you cannot apply for the award both as an individual and as part of an organisation - e.g. you cannot apply as artistic director of a company and also apply separately under your own name.